-At this time, when compared to a laminectomy, the X-STOP technique has less clear indications.
+At this time, when compared to a Lumbar Laminectomy Surgery Video, the X-STOP technique has less clear indications.

 Another factor in the effectiveness of the X-STOP is individual surgeon experience and skill with the device.
 For almost all types of surgery, a surgeon who has more experience in implanting the device in a lot of patients tends to be more likely to have better outcomes as he or she has more experience with the procedure.

 While the X-STOP has been demonstrated to be clearly successful in achieving pain reduction in many patients, as with any surgery, it is important for patients to be educated about all of the considerations of the surgery – and their other treatment options - when making their decision.